frigidev/frigid-data-lib/README.md

 The linear search, through its search method, is capable of performing a linear search on all nodes of a linked list it receives.

-ExceptionHandler
+3. ExceptionHandler

 An ExceptionHandler class was used to handle exceptions that may occur in the application.
-Its static methods are called at specific moments.
+A class for custom exception handling was used, to treat some exceptions that can occur in the application.
+There are two exceptions in specific: EmptyList() e SizeException(), when the list is empty e when try to travese a node that pass the list limit/size.
+Some exceptions are throwed in these ocasions, in the LinkedList class, which are treated by this ExceptionHandler class.

 3.1 sizeExceptionMessage() Method